 Finally, you must live in Alabama to apply through a PHA, and you must be a U.S. citizen or a legal resident in the country.
 For example, if you have a valid visa for work purposes, you may qualify for the program.
 Your local PHA will likely ask you to confirm your citizenship or legal residency with a birth certificate or a government-issued document that lists your Social Security Number (SSN), among other documents.

-How to Apply for Section 8 Housing in Alabama
+Learn About Applying for Section 8 Housing in Alabama

 Learning how to file a Section 8 application in Alabama is relatively straightforward if you follow the instructions of your local PHA.
 This is particularly important because different offices may have different steps or restrictions on application methods.